HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/VMX_release_notes.md

 #### Foundry Enhancements

 Identity
 - Added support for Login Failure Tracking in the Custom Identity Service.
 This is an optional setting that can be used to add preventive measures and provide additional security against malicious traffic.
-For more information, refer to Quantum Custom Identity Service.
+For more information, refer to Volt MX Custom Identity Service.

 Installer
 - Support for CORS has been added to the apps.war file.